jmfrancklab/pyspecdata/conda_upgrade.md

 ## install pySpecData inside py3 environment

+If using windows, do all the following **in the anaconda prompt**.
+The anaconda
-If using windows, do the following **in the anaconda prompt**.
-The anaconda prompt should read (base) indicating tha tyou are in the base (Python 3) environment:
+prompt should read (base) indicating that you are in the base (Python 3)
+environment:

 Make sure that in your git repo, you have checked out a python 3 branch (as of this writing, master is python 2, and there is a py3 branch, but that will